aeszyman/ARTH312/bibliography.md

 Anderson, Benjamin. _Cosmos and Community in Early Medieval Art_.
 Yale University Press, 2017.
 Electronic Book

+Barnet, Peter, Michael Brandt, and Gerhard Lutz. _Medieval Treasures from Hildesheim_ The Metropolitan Museum of Art, 2013.

 Berzock, Kathleen Bickford. _Caravans of Gold, Fragments in Time: Art, Culture, and Exchange Across Medieval Saharan Africa_.
 Princeton University Press, 2019.

 Bindman, David, Henry Louis Gates, Jr., and Karen C.C.
 Dalton. _The Image of the Black in Western Art_.
 Cambridge, Mass.: Belknap Press of Harvard University Press: In collaboration with the W.E.B.
 Du Bois Institute for African and African American Research; Houston, Tex.: Menil Collection, 2010-.